The Importance of Intrapreneurship

 Originating in a 1978 white paper written by Gifford and Elizabeth Pinchot, intrapreneurship describes a system within a company that allows individuals to take on an entrepreneurial role — combining the terms "internal" and "entrepreneur."

 Deloitte defines it as a "people-centric, bottom-up approach to developing radical innovations in-house," providing an opportunity for employees to exercise their entrepreneurial muscles without the increased financial risk.
+This brings us to the critical discussion of intrapreneurship vs. entrepreneurship.

-Intrapreneurship vs Entrepreneurship
+Intrapreneurship vs. Entrepreneurship

 Entrepreneurs and intrapreneurs share many characteristics.
 In fact, it is often said intrapreneurs have 'entrepreneurial spirit'.
 What separates them is that an entrepreneur starts their own business, whereas an intrapreneur lends their innovative mind to their employers.
 Intrapreneurs may prefer operating using within an organization because of the resources and the relative lack of personal risk.